This post may contain affiliate links for which I earn a commission. Read myย disclosure page here.

-Delicious and filling, this Asian inspired beef fried rice is a great easy meal, loaded with fresh veggies and packed with protein.
+Delicious and filling, this Asian inspired beef fried rice is a great easy meal, loaded with fresh veggies and savory beef.
 Ready to serve in 30 minutes, it’s a great go-to recipe after a busy day.

 beef fried rice in a white bowl